Social Justice: A UU Spiritual Practice

 Cedar Lane's Refugee Support Ministry supports refugees who are in this country legally with official refugee status, primarily from the Middle East and also from Africa and Asia.
 The refugees have permission to work and some short-term governmental assistance.
 To achieve refugee status, the individuals and families have been in imminent danger in their home countries.

-Cedar Lane supported and heavily participated in the Women's March on Washington, DC on January 22, 2017 as part of a larger Unitarian Universalist contigent.
-Because the vote just happened in January of 2017, we are still working out the ways in which Cedar Lane will focus on this particular social justice issue.
+Cedar Lane supported and heavily participated in the Women's March on Washington, DC both in January 2017 and 2018 as part of a larger Unitarian Universalist contigent.
+Recently we have held a #metoo Sunday worship service during which female Cedar Lane members shared some of their #metoo stories.